WebRTC

 Adding a TURN server (recommended for production):

-Uses Cloudflare Realtime TURN Serverarrow-up-right to generate short-lived TURN credentials automatically.
+Uses [Cloudflare Realtime TURN Server](https://developers.cloudflare.com/calls/turn/) to generate short-lived TURN credentials automatically.
 Cloudflare's global anycast TURN network provides low-latency relays worldwide.

 **When to use**: Production servers, large player bases, or whenever you want maximum call reliability.